 - Technical education: similar to general education but focuses more on practice and technical teaching, preparing students for either a profession or further studies.

-- Vocational: provides direct access to a profession at the end of the course of study and is heavily focused on practice.
+- Vocational education: provides direct access to a profession at the end of the course of study and is heavily focused on practice.
 Students also receive one or more additional years, called fourth degree.

-Most schools have a half-day on Wednesday, though the afternoon is sometimes given over to sporting or cultural activities.
+Most schools have a half-day on Wednesdays, though afternoons are sometimes dedicated to sporting or cultural activities.
 These can also happen on a Saturday morning.
-Often, your children can be cared for on Wednesday afternoons.